HornaHomeLab/Omada_exporter/README.md

 ## How to run
 1. Create the `.env` file to provide necessary values specified in [Parameters](#parameters) section.
+2. Build docker image using `docker compose build`
-2. Start docker compose using `docker compose up -d`
+3. Start docker compose using `docker compose up -d`
-3. Metrics will be available at `http://<your_hostname>:51772/metrics`
+4. Metrics will be available at `http://<your_hostname>:51772/metrics`

 > [!IMPORTANT]